cuvar/swiper-action/README.md

 ## ⚠️ Disclaimer
 This project is still in its early stages.
 If you have ideas for improvements, open an issue or a pull request!

+## Idea
+Using this library "swipe-to-action" can be implemented easily.
+The idea is to have a container that contains the content and the actions.
+The actions are hidden by default and are only shown when the user swipes the content to the left or right.
+The actions can then be clicked to perform an action.

 ## 🚀 Getting started
 You can install this package using your favorite package manager: